2017 Mosul airstrike: Investigation

 The United States Central Command confirmed that the American-led coalition conducted an airstrike targeting ISIL fighters and equipment on 17 March in the al-Jadidah neighborhood, where the civilian casualties were reported; however, they could not confirm which member of the coalition conducted the airstrike.
+Initial media reports placed the number of dead as high as 200.

-The Iraqi military blamed ISIL for the attack despite reports suggesting that its artillery may also have hit the neighborhood, saying that 61 bodies had been recovered at the site of a booby-trapped house which it described as “completely destroyed.”
-The statement added that “there is no hole or indication that was subjected to an air strike.”
-That account strongly contradicted much field reporting and the accounts of other officials.
-A provincial health official, for instance, told Reuters that wide swaths of the neighborhood were destroyed in fighting, “civil defense has extracted and buried 160 bodies up to this moment.”
-The Iraqi Civil Defense Department reported at least 137 bodies were recovered, but by 27 March, that number had risen to 531.
+The Iraqi military initially blamed ISIL for the deaths, saying that 61 bodies had been recovered at the site of a destroyed booby-trapped house.
+They said that there was no indication of an air strike.
+This was contradicted by on the ground reports and accounts from other officials.
+A provincial health official told Reuters that large parts of the neighborhood had been destroyed in during the battle and that 160 bodies had the recovered from the Al–Jadida neighborhood and buried.
+On March 27, the Iraqi Civil Defense Department cited a figure of 531 bodies recovered from the Al–Jadida neighborhood.
+On March 28, Airwars reported that at least 101 civilians were killed in the airstrike.
+They also noted reports that Iraqi artillery had also hit the street, and that ISIL may have been involved.
+Locals also reported that airstrikes set off secondary explosions, causing numerous buildings to collapse.

+On March 24, the Los Angeles Times reported that local civil defense officials had estimated that at least 200 people were killed in the airstrike.
+On April 5, they reported that Iraqi officials had stated that 278 bodies, many of them children, had been removed from the area of the airstrike.

 On 25 May 2017, the Pentagon concluded that at least 105 civilians died in the airstrike when a US aircraft delivered a single precision-guided bomb (GBU-38 JDAM) with the intention of targeting two ISIL snipers on the second storey of a structure in al-Jadida neighborhood.
 But the bomb also caused a large cache of ISIL explosives to detonate, leading to the catastrophic collapse of the building that had civilians sheltering downstairs, officials said.
+They also reported that eyewitnesses said that another 36 civilians were in the building, but that they had "insufficient evidence to determine their status".